Flowopoly

 15:00 to 16:00

-Flowopoly is most commonly booked as an on-site workshop for £1,250+VAT, and up to 36 participants can be accommodated in a workshop session facilitated by Neil Pettinger.
+Flowopoly can be booked as an on-site workshop for £1,250+VAT, and up to 36 participants can be accommodated in a session facilitated by Neil Pettinger.
 Email info@kurtosis.co.uk to start making arrangements.